-3. Your credits will transfer easily between Rasmussen College programs
+3. Your credits will transfer easily between Rasmussen University programs

 It might surprise you, but there’s really no one single agency or governing body who says, for example, that all business degrees must cover these specific courses for a certain number of credit hours.
 While many programs are naturally going to land on a fairly similar set of topics covered and time spent covering them, there still can be differences on the margins.
 As a result, there’s quite a bit of potential for compatibility issues if you move from one school to another.

 Complications from credits not cleanly transferring from school to school can be a major source of frustration—and understandably so.
 Students in this position will likely be stuck spending additional time and money catching up completing what a new institution could view as unfulfilled credit hours.
 By sticking with the same school, you can avoid this.

 Starting at a new school, while exciting, can also have some drawbacks.
 One that may be easy to overlook is the loss of familiarity that comes with it.
 Knowing the best route for getting to and from campus, where your classrooms are and the best place to camp out for a long study and homework session is always a plus.